-

 How to choose a kitchen flush mount in 3 steps:

-• Brightness (lumens): match it to the area and purpose (primary lighting vs supplementary).
+- Brightness (lumens): match it to the floor area and purpose (main light vs supplementary).

 - -10%